Digital Marketing for Startups 2 – Propelling Your Business Forwards

 They want to feel valued.

-Tell, Don’t Sell, Your Story
+Tell, Don’t Sell, Your Startup’s Story

 These days every brand is expected to have internet real estate — a blog, social media channels, it’s a great opportunity to use that space to really tell your story.
 This is where your combined dream team of business development and marketing really shine.

-Marketing is all about identifying your core market.
+Digital marketing for startups is all about identifying your core market.
 By choosing and focusing on the key demographic you can begin using analytics to delve into what really makes them tick.

 Search out influencers and competitors in your sphere and look at what they’re doing, and then, do it better!
 You know your brand inside out, so use that knowledge and passion to create a well-crafted and planned marketing strategy.
 Create content that you would want to read.
 Let your personality shine through.